Gonzalez wins for first time since May, Nationals top Braves

 Bryce Harper was in the original starting lineup for the Nationals.
 Manager Dave Martinez scratched the All-Star in favor of Taylor due to Harper experiencing lower right leg discomfort as a result of being hit by a pitch Wednesday.

-Taylor hit a homer in the sixth to stake Washington to a 4-1 lead.
+Taylor hit a homer in the fourth to stake Washington to a 3-1 lead.
 Gonzalez gave up one run on six hits and ended a six-game losing streak as the two teams split a four-game series.

 Gonzalez (7-8) last won on May 28 and failed to get the victory in 11 consecutive starts.